Understanding Notion Properties: A Comprehensive Guide to Notion's Feature

 Notion also supports other useful property types, including:

-• URL: To store links directly.
+- URL: To store direct links.

 Leveraging Properties for Organization and Filtering